RocketChat/docs-old/installation/manual-installation/ubuntu/snaps/README.md

 -->

-### I need to add in a tool like strace to debug what's happening in my snap.
-How do I do this?
+### How do I add a tool like strace to debug what's happening in my snap?

 ```
 snapcraft prime